Mindanao Advice

 The Intense Fire Night of Tenerife

 Every midsummer, Tenerife celebrates Noche de San Juan.
-Processions of burning torches head towards the sea in an ancient tradition that includes jumping over bonfires and midnight bathing in the sea.
+Processions of burning torches head towards the sea in an ancient tradition that includes jumping over bonfires and midnight bathing in the ocean.

-The celebration dates back to the island’s native Guanche days and the shortest night of the year is a large event in the traditional parts of the island.
+The celebration dates back to the island’s native Guanche days, and the shortest night of the year is a significant event in the traditional parts of the island.
 This photo series is from yesterday’s event in Icod de Los Vinos.

 © Photos and captions by Eldar Einarson

-Clouds are very common in Icod de Los Vinos.
-The gray weather has now lasted for six months and midsummer was no exception
+Clouds are prevalent in Icod de Los Vinos.
+The gray weather lasted for six months, and midsummer was no exception.

-Never mind the long absence of sun, people are gathering early at Playa San Marcos to celebrate the shortest night of the year
+Never mind the prolonged absence of sun, people gather early at Playa San Marcos to celebrate the shortest night of the year.

 Waiting for the fire night

-The clouds seem to have found a permanent resting place over Icod de Los Vinos.
-While southern Spain experiences heatwaves and drought, Northern Tenerife remains cool and pleasant
+The clouds seem to have permanently rested over Icod de Los Vinos.
+While southern Spain experiences heatwaves and drought, Northern Tenerife remains cool and pleasant.

 Gray also has its beauty…